’Covid gave MGAs an opportunity to showcase themselves,’ says founder and managing director

 He explains: “Covid gave MGAs an opportunity to showcase themselves.
 We were nimble and insurers were too big to react quickly.
 There are stories about insurers not being able to man the phones.

-“We, as an MGA, were very nimble and reacted straight away, we didn’t loose any business days and were able to serve those brokers who couldn’t trade with the insurers that had not been able to react quickly enough to lockdown.
+“We, as an MGA, were very nimble and reacted straight away, we didn’t lose any business days and were able to serve those brokers who couldn’t trade with the insurers that had not been able to react quickly enough to lockdown.

 “We wanted to make sure that, after this, brokers didn’t go back to the insurers, they stayed with us.”